 Roof Replacement Systems & The International Energy Conservation Code (IECC)

-The State of Illinois has adopted the 2012 International Energy Conservation Code (IECC) which mandates that all new commercial / industrial roof systems include new insulation with a minimum "R-value" of twenty-five (25).
+The State of Illinois has adopted the 2015 International Energy Conservation Code (IECC) which mandates that all new commercial / industrial roof systems include new insulation with a minimum "R-value" of thirty (30).
 This applies to any roof replacement project but does not apply to recovery systems - the trigger is removing the existing roof and exposing the roof deck or underlying substrate insulation.
 By law, this is now a permit requirement of every Village in Illinois.

 Roof Retrofit (Overlay)